fangjess/CMPT135/week4.md

   // need std:: notation because to_string() is both a function in std library and the name of our function.
   ```
+**Public & Private**
   - Variables inside the struct are member variables.
   - Can also have member functions inside the struct called *methods*.
   - Methods can access the member variables and methods of the struct without any special notation.
+  - Private: means specified members are only accessible from other member functions (e.g. can't access from main()).
+  - Public: specified members accessible from any function.
   - By default, all members of a *struct* are public.
   - By default, all members of a *class* are private.